 class Net(nn.Module):

 def init(self, state_shape, action_shape):

 super().init()

-self.model = nn.Sequential([
+self.model = nn.Sequential(

 '''

-You can also have a try with those pre-defined networks in common, discrete, and continuous.
+It is also possible to use pre-defined MLP networks in common, discrete, and continuous.
 The rules of self-defined networks are:

 - 1. Input: observation obs (may be a numpy.ndarray, torch.Tensor, dict, or self-defined class), hidden state state (for RNN usage), and other information info provided by the environment. - 2.
-Output: some logits, the next hidden state state, and intermediate result during the policy forwarding procedure policy.
-The logits could be a tuple instead of a torch.Tensor.
-It depends on how the policy process the network output.
+Output: some logits, the next hidden state state.
+The logits could be a tuple instead of a torch.
+Tensor, or some other useful variables or results during the policy forwarding procedure.
+It depends on how the policy class process the network output.
 For example, in PPO [SWD+17], the return of the network might be (mu, sigma), state for Gaussian policy.
-The policy can be a Batch of torch.Tensor or other things, which will be stored in the replay buffer, and can be accessed in the policy update process (e.g. in policy.learn(), the batch.policy is what you need).